-Alcohol detox and rehab are two of the core elements in alcoholism recovery.
-Each of them plays a vital role in helping you establish a lasting sober lifestyle.
+Drug and alcohol detox and rehab are two of the core elements in alcoholism recovery.
+Each plays a vital role in helping you establish a lasting, sober lifestyle.
 But what exactly is the difference between detox and rehab?
 The answer to this question will help you better understand what to expect when starting your recovery.
 It may also better prepare you for the challenges of overcoming alcohol addiction.

 Are Detox and Rehab the Same Thing?